mariakna/mariakna.github.io/impact.md

 #### External Publications Featuring My Research

-* Quigley, A. (24 September, 2024).
+* Quigley, A. (24 September 2024).
 The rare vocabulary problem in English Literature. [[link to article]](https://alexquigley.co.uk/the-rare-vocabulary-problem-in-english-literature-gcse/)
-* Quigley, A. (15 April, 2024).
+* Quigley, A. (15 April 2024).
 In the battle of books vs videos, there is a clear winner for literacy. *Tes* [[link to article]](https://www.tes.com/magazine/teaching-learning/general/pupil-literacy-battle-books-vs-videos-winner)

 #### CYP-LEX - A large-scale lexical database of books read by British children aged 7-16